vparizot/vparizot.github.io/_pages/lab3.md

 ### Seven Segment Display
 With the keyBounce FSM, a shifter module was called to shift the display on the dual seven segment display and show the new value.
 The keyBounce FSM ultimately served to disregard quick, high signals.

-Printing and multiplexing the seven segment display was handled with the code from [Lab 2](http://localhost:7108/labs/lab2/lab2.html)
+Printing and multiplexing the seven segment display was handled with the code from [a previous project.](/multiplexingProject/)

 ### Design Tradeoffs
 <!-- Report explains tradeoffs between the chosen design decisions and alternatives (e.g., why did you select a certain switch debouncing strategy and what are the tradeoffs between your chosen method and others?). -->